-The proposed changes to the regulation will require occupiers of scheduled waste facilities to keep records on the amount and type of waste delivered, the date of the delivery and the registration of the vehicle marking the delivery.
-Other regulatory requirements include volumetric surveys and weighbridges.
+The proposed changes to the regulation will require occupiers of scheduled waste facilities26 to keep records on the amount and type of waste delivered, the date of the delivery and the registration of the vehicle marking the delivery.
+Other regulatory requirements include volumetric surveys and installation and operation of weighbridges.